 High risk work RTOs

-Only Registered Training Organisations (RTOs) listed on the National Register of Vocational Education and Training (VET), and that have also entered into an agreement with us, can deliver training and conduct assessments for high risk work (HRW) licences in NSW.
+Only high risk work RTOs listed on the National VET Register that also have an agreement with us can train and assess people for high risk work licences.

 Approval to conduct training in NSW

 To gain approval, the RTO must apply to us and sign an agreement that requires the RTO to comply with our administrative and delivery requirements, including our code of conduct.

 The application fee is shown in our list of fees and charges.

 To apply the RTO must: